May is Lyme Disease Awareness Month.

 If you catch Lyme disease early enough, you can treat it with antibiotics.
 However, if you don’t notice right away that you have been bitten (as only 25-50% of people get a rash), symptoms can set in and treating Lyme disease down the road can be a little more complicated.
 If you have chronic Lyme, antibiotics are not a good option.
 There are various treatment suggestions such as herbs, diet changes, detoxing, oxygen treatments and Rife machines.

-It is important to treat Lyme disease correctly as there can also be co-infections associated with it making Lyme disease complicated.
+It is important to treat Lyme disease correctly as there can also be co-infections associated with it making the disease complicated.

 For my treatment, I was recommended to use a Rife machine.
 Rife machines produce frequencies which basically explode the bacteria.
 In my case, it took multiple different treatments over the course of a few weeks.
 It was very effective for me.
 The whole process was pretty amazing.
 I could actually feel different areas of my body being treated as they began to tingle, and painful areas flared up then went away.
 My body started to physically change too.
 Cushion began to come between my skin and bones and my bones weren’t protruding as much.
 I also noticed my hormones changing and getting better.

 Do I believe that Lyme has contributed to my autoimmune condition?
 Yes.
-However, I believe that many other things have also contributed to it (another blog post for a later time).
+However, I believe that many other things have also contributed to it.

 If you suspect you have Lyme disease, please see a doctor who is qualified to test and treat it before your symptoms become severe.
 Lyme disease can be tricky, but with proper treatment, you can begin to regain your life.